apache/tvm/docs/dev/relay_pass_infra.rst

        def __call__(self, mod):
            return _transform.RunPass(self, mod)

-Some auxiliary APIs are provided to enable to easy creation of passes from the Python frontend and let the pass manager to control the execution.
+Some auxiliary APIs are provided to enable easy creation of passes from the Python frontend and to let the pass infra control the execution.
 For example, ``module_pass``, ``function_pass``, and ``sequential`` are provided to users so that they can customize their own pass or pass pipeline.

-For all the passes that implemented in the C++ backend, we provide a corresponding Python API in ``python/tvm/relay/transform.py``.
+For all the passes that are implemented in the C++ backend, we provide a corresponding Python API in ``python/tvm/relay/transform.py``.
 For instance, const folding has a Python API like the following: